CreatedorMade/bf-on-belts/docs/coding.md

 S:+[>awd<]
 ```

 And there you have it!
 That was the complete Brainfuck on Belts programming specification.
-Now that you're a master, let's actuall run your code! (link wip)
+Now that you're a master, let's [actually run your code](https://github.com/CreatedorMade/bf-on-belts/blob/master/docs/running.md)!